-If you have a recent graduate, have they landed their first job yet?
+Has your recent college graduate landed their first job yet?

-Many parents are faced with the same reality that not all college graduates have a full-time job offer before, on, or after graduation.
+Many parents are faced with the same reality that not all college graduates have a full-time job offer before, on, or soon after graduation.
 But now it is the fall, and they wonder why their accomplished graduates still do not have a job.
-They see their grown children frustrated with their career options, their job search and worry about the permanent indentation from their grad sitting on the couch.
+They see their grown children frustrated with their career options post-college and their job search, and they worry about the permanent indentation from their college grad sitting on the couch.

 A parent recently shared, “My son graduated and has been unable to find a job.
 I am worried about his well-being and his sense of self.
 He is very disappointed in himself and I don’t know how to help him.”